Develop

 Disconnecting

-Click the Disconnect button, and the status indicator should turn to Disconnected immediately.
-Confirm that the control of simulated controllers is given back to keyboard and mouse.
+1. Select Disconnect Physical Controllers.
+The status indicator changes to Disconnected.
+Confirm that control of the simulated controllers returns to keyboard and mouse.

-If disconnection takes too long, check if the headset application is running and foregrounded.
+2. If disconnection takes too long, check that the headset application is running and foregrounded.

 Tips

-Consider turning off the boundary if it often pauses the headset application.
+• Consider turning off the Guardian boundary if it often pauses the headset application.

-Ensure that the headset is facing toward your controllers so that they can be accurately tracked.
-If you are using a Quest 3, you can turn the controller’s top surface toward the headset when controller poses are off.
+• Ensure that the headset is facing toward your controllers so that they can be accurately tracked.
+If you are using a Quest 3, you can turn the controller’s top surface toward the headset when controller poses appear inaccurate.